pulp/pulp-2to3-migration/docs/plugin_writers_guide.rst

 5. Subclass the provided ``Pulp2to3Importer`` class and define ``migrate_to_pulp3`` method which creates a plugin Remote instance based on the provided pre-migrated ``Pulp2Importer``.
+When creating a Remote it is important to use ``update_or_create`` function in case on re-run Importer has been changed.

 6. Subclass the provided ``Pulp2to3Distributor`` class and define ``migrate_to_pulp3`` method which creates a plugin Publication and/or Distribution instance (depends on the plugin) based on the provided pre-migrated ``Pulp2Distributor``.
+When creating a Distribution it is important to use ``update_or_create`` function in case on re-run Distributor has been changed.
+It is also important to relate Distributor to Publication or RepoVersion (depends on the plugin) when defining ``migrate_to_pulp3`` method.